browserengineering/book/book/invalidation.md

 ```

 With all of these changes made, your browser should work again, and it
-should now not be redoing line layout for most elements.
+should now skipping line layout for most elements.

 Handling dependencies
 =====================